vyhuang/paletteprinter/readme.md

 - *Custom Palette Display*
   1. Read in a .gpl input file and create an image grid of its values, where the number of columns is equal to that specified in the input file itsef.
   2. Order this image grid according to the following specifications, allowing for blank spaces:
-      * Y-axis position is determined by H from the HSV color scheme
+      * Y-axis position is determined by H from the HSB color scheme
-      * X-axis position is determined by V from the HSV color scheme
+      * X-axis position is determined by V from the HSB color scheme
   3. Order this image grid according to the following specifications, allowing for blank spaces:
       * Y-axis position is determined by H from the CIELCH color scheme
       * X-axis position is determined by L from the CIELCH color scheme